 The Final Word

-Any successful weight loss programs needs to address what works for you.
+Any successful weight loss program needs to address what works for you.
 Restricted diets require time, planning, and nutritional knowledge.
 For instance, restricting fat can limit some foods that have calcium, vitamin B, and zinc, and your body needs some fat to absorb certain vitamins.

 So the diet in Dr. Ornish’s Spectrum program is ideal for the detailed-oriented and committed person.
 If you aren't used to cooking and shopping, this program may not be a match for you unless you're ready for a big change.